Regulations Governing the Use of Seclusion and Restraint in Public Elementary and Secondary Schools in Virginia

-5. Use of physical restraint or seclusion as (i) punishment or discipline; (ii) a means of coercion or retaliation; (iii) a convenience; (iv) to prevent property damage, or in any manner other than as provided in 8VAC20-750-40 and 8VAC20-750-50.
+5. Use of physical restraint or seclusion as: (a) punishment or discipline; (b) a means of coercion or retaliation; (c) a convenience; (d) to prevent property damage, or in any manner other than as provided in 8VAC20-750-40 and 8VAC20-750-50, below.

 6. Use of corporal punishment.

-7. Use of seclusion rooms or freestanding units not meeting the standards set forth in this chapter.
+7. Use of seclusion rooms or freestanding units not meeting the standards set forth in these regulations.

-8. Use of restraint or seclusion when medically or psychologically contraindicated as stated in documentation by the IEP team, the student's Section 504 team, school professionals, or by a licensed physician, psychologist, or other qualified health professional under the scope of the professional's authority.
+8. Use of restraint or seclusion when medically or psychologically contraindicated as stated in documentation by the IEP team, 504 team, school professionals, or by a licensed physician, psychologist or other qualified health professional under the scope of the professional's authority.

 8VAC20-750-40.
 Use of physical restraint and seclusion.

 A. Nothing in this chapter shall be construed to require a school division to employ physical restraint or seclusion in its schools.
-School divisions electing to use physical restraint and seclusion shall comply with the requirements of this chapter.
+School divisions electing to use physical restraint and seclusion shall comply with the requirements of these regulations.

-4. Obtain possession of controlled substances or paraphernalia that are upon the person of the student or within the student's control; or
+4. obtain possession of controlled substances or paraphernalia which are upon the person of the student or within the student's control; or